 I grew up in a small place.
 When I was young, I wanted to talk about how to grow financially and mentally.
 I wanted to discuss ideas that can contribute to how we see the world and how we can improve ourselves.
 I tried, but I kept meeting young people who were uninterested in what I had to say.
-Instead, those people were more interested in bedding girls, starting a farm, starting a family in their early twenties, or playing football.

 Maybe you are in a place where you feel people don’t understand you.
 It is normal to want to seclude yourself, to take yourself out of every other person’s business.